captainalan/MySQL-Quickstart/README.md

   + Was used to write our web server with **Express**
 - **Emacs** as your favorite text editor, REST API tester, and command line interface to SQL

+Using this small set of tools you can do like... *anything* (almost).
+But here's some ideas to start:

+- Write a POST route for the `/api/drinks` endpoint used in this tutorial.
+This should allow users to add new drinks.
+- Install a **templating engine** and have Express serve a client to interact with your MySQL database.
+- Add another column do the `drinks` table